 Embed from Getty Images

 This mode of clothing changed once the Spanish Empire colonized the island in the mid-1600s.
-The Spaniards were a Catholic-based nation who embraced ideas that hid the human body, especially the female form.
+The Spaniards were a Catholic-based nation who embraced ideas of dress that hid the human body, especially the female form.
 According to Flores (2010), this resulted in a rise of the mestiza (mestisa) costume, which originally developed in the Philippines.
-Men wore an outfit of loose, bleached cotton (manta) trousers that ranged in length depending on the formality of the situation and a loose button-down.
-Women covered their bodies with a round neckline slip with bell-shaped sleeves that was paired with an ankle-length skirt.
-The style evolved during the Victorian era from what Flores calls “the soft bell-shape that draped over the arm to the starched “butterfly” look.”
+Men wore an outfit of a loose button-down and bleached cotton (manta) trousers that ranged in length depending on the formality of the situation.
+Women covered their bodies with a slip that had a round neckline and bell-shaped sleeves and an ankle-length skirt.
+The style evolved during the Victorian era from what Flores calls “the starched ‘butterfly’ look.”
 During formal occasions, women covered their heads in white handkerchiefs or shawls.
-However, the Chamorro appearance of this time was less restrictive than typical Western attire due to the need for comfort on an island.

-Guam transitioned into American hands after the Spanish-American war in 1848.
-The island was under the jurisdiction of the Secretary of the Navy and held under what Dough Herman at Smithsonian.com relates to as martial law.
+Guam transitioned into American hands after the Spanish-American War in 1848.
+The island was under the jurisdiction of the Secretary of the Navy and held under what Dough Herman at Smithsonian.com calls martial law.
 In 1941, the island was bombed hours after Pearl Harbor and was held under Japanese rule for three years.
-This occupation resulted into over 13,000 locals imprisoned in camps and 1,123 dying under Japanese rule.
+This occupation resulted in over 13,000 locals being imprisoned in camps and 1,123 dying under Japanese control.

 After the war, Guam fell back under American rule and became an island territory.
-What may be due to the American influence and/or its reputation as a tourist destination, Guam has formed into an economy that provides a variety of shopping opportunities and a culture that embraces American dress.
-For the tourist looking for the newest designs by international fashion designers, the island offers the Tumon Sands Plaza that houses Balenciaga, Chloe, and Givenchy.
+What may be due to the American influence and/or its reputation as a tourist destination, Guam has formed into an economy that provides a variety of shopping opportunities.
+For the tourist or local looking for the newest designs by international fashion designers, the island offers the Tumon Sands Plaza, which houses Balenciaga, Chloe, and Givenchy.
 For more moderately-priced options, there are many malls and outlets within consumers reach.

-For those wanting to dress in local wares, events like Guam Fashion Weekend and the Guam Fashion Delegation showcase local fashion designers and talent.
+For those wanting to dress in local wares, events like Guam Fashion Weekend and the Guam Fashion Delegation showcase Guam fashion talent.
 There is also a scene of local fashion designers who integrate Chamorro culture with Western trends and styles.
-For example, Tao Pacific Designs creates ready-to-wear clothing in block prints that identify and honor Chamorro culture and The Native Worldwide intermixes local fashion with art.
+For example, Tao Pacific Designs creates ready-to-wear clothing in block prints that identify and honor Chamorro culture.